 These cells make insulin in your pancreas.
 Your pancreas has other functions that can continue, even if your islet cells fail to create insulin.

-The Similar Effects of Type 1 and 2
+The Similar Effects of Type 1 vs Type 2 Diabetes

 Damage to any part of the process that moves glucose from your blood to your cells results in diabetes.